 Even if you already have an insurer, it’s good to check new offers at least once a year.
 You never known when something better might come up.

 Make sure what the mechanics are doing (check their invoice) matches the car maker’s requirements.
-Some workshops will charge you for extra routines, which aren’t necessary.
-On a related note, you want to make sure they’re doing everything that’s required.
+You want to make sure they’re doing everything that’s required, but some workshops will charge you for extra routines, which aren’t necessary.

 Extra routines can amount to a difference of several hundred dollars.
 If you’re told they’re necessary, even when it’s not in the manual, get a second opinion.

-If you want to be safe, stick with the authorized dealer’s servicing program.
-However, it’s not impossible for an independent workshop to be cheaper and faster.
+If you want to be safe, stick with the authorised dealer’s servicing program.
+However, an independent workshop is sometimes cheaper and faster.

-You don’t have to change a fan belt or re-torque the tyres.
+You don’t have to necessarily be able to change a fan belt or re-torque the tyres.
 Just learn the absolute basics, so you don’t need to pay a mechanic every time you: